second5t/second5t.github.io/_pages/cv.md

 Education
 ======
-* Ph.D in Computer Science, University of Colorado, Boulder, 2030 (expected)
+* Pursuing Ph.D in Computer Science, University of Colorado, Boulder, 2030 (expected)
 * B.S. in Information Security, Huazhong University of Science and Technology, 2023

 Work experience